Abdulaziz al-Omari: September 11 attacks

-Planning

 Early 2001

 Al-Omari eventually became involved in the planning for the September 11 attacks on the United States, an idea formulated by Osama bin Laden.
 The attacks involved hijacking commercial airplanes and crashing them into buildings; al-Omari would hijack American Airlines Flight 11, which would crash into the World Trade Center in New York City.
 At the time of the hijacking, al-Omari was 22.
 In the autumn of 2001, after the attacks, Al Jazeera television broadcast a tape they claim was made by him.
 The speaker made a farewell suicide video.
 In it he read, "I am writing this with my full conscience and I am writing this in expectation of the end, which is near...
 God praise everybody who trained and helped me, namely the leader Sheikh Osama bin Laden."

 A person with al-Omari's name visited the Philippines twice in February 2001.
 Al-Omari and hijacker Salem al-Hazmi entered the United States through a Dubai flight on June 29, 2001, landing in New York City.
 Al-Omari had used the controversial Visa Express program to gain entry.
 The two were probably picked up by Salem's brother, Nawaf al-Hazmi, on the 30th; this is assumed because of a recorded traffic accident by Nawaf on George Washington Bridge that day.
 Al-Omari likely stayed with several other hijackers in Paterson, New Jersey (where he rented a mailbox), before moving to his own place in Vero Beach, Florida with his wife and three children.
 On his rental agreement form for that house, al-Omari gave two license-plates authorized to park in his space, one of which was registered to Mohamed Atta, the attacks' mastermind.

 Al-Omari attended the FlightSafety academy in Vero Beach with fellow hijackers Mohand al-Shehri and Saeed al-Ghamdi.
 He also obtained a fake United States ID card from All Services Plus in Passaic County, New Jersey, which was in the business of selling fake documents; another was given to Khalid al-Mihdhar.
 The employee who gave them the IDs claimed he had no idea they were "anything more [than ordinary] customers".
 Atta bought tickets for Flight 11 for himself and al-Omari on August 28.
 On September 6, al-Omari and fellow hijacker Satam al-Suqami flew from Florida to Boston to stay at the Park Inn Hotel.